Find code issues in specific scope

 For more precise filtering, click Filter Issues on the toolbar and use the Filter Issues dialog to specify issue types that should be displayed.
 The Defaults button in this dialog restores the default filtering when issues with severity levels of 'Hint' are filtered out.

-Sharing inspection results
+Share inspection results

-In large projects, code inspection results can be used im many different ways.
+In large projects, code inspection results can be used in many different ways.
 For instance, to assign found issues to different developers: you can copy or export a code issue or a group of issues and submit the copy to an issue tracker.

-To export inspection results to a file
+Export inspection results to a file

 Click Export on the toolbar to export the data currently displayed in the window in text format, or use the drop-down selector to export the data in XML or HTML format.
 The Export Data dialog that appears, will help you to save the data to a file or copy it to the clipboard.